-- 9th Grade: Minimum grade of 80% in Gifted English or 85% in 8th grade English - 10th Grade: 9th Lit or Gifted 9th Lit, Minimum Grade of 80%
+- Rising 9th Grade: Gifted Georgia Studies Minimum grade of 80% OR Georgia Studies and English Minimum grade of 85% in both - Rising 10th Grade: 9th Lit or Gifted 9th Lit Minimum Grade of 80% (S1)

 Out of Class Commitments: Students will be required to read a chapter a week out of one of the two texts and complete the corresponding reading guide at home.
 They will also be assigned projects throughout the course of the semester that may need to be worked on at home.